 - Juice from ½ lemon or 2 teaspoons vinegar (distilled, cider, red wine, etc)

 - If you will be serving your crabs with rice or noodles, prepare them as per the packaging instructions.
+Do this step before you start prepping the crabs.

 - Prepare crabs by cleaning them with a scrub brush under running water.
 Remove the upper shell.
 Remove gills.
 Cut in half if desired.
 We like to smash the claws with the back of a knife or you can use a crab cracker at the end of cooking.